 The WRRI 2020 Annual Conference moved online.

-Select conference sessions are moving to a virtual format and will be offered throughout the spring and summer.
+Select conference sessions moved to a virtual format and are archived here.

 WRRI 2020 Virtual Annual Conference Session 3 – June 19

 Awareness, Engagement and Action Around Water

 NC WRRI’s third Virtual Annual Conference session discusses recent projects to engage local communities.
 Speakers present economic development via outdoor recreation, connection with the environment through group cleanups, and education of future community leaders about local watersheds.

 Moderator: Christy Perrin, NC WRRI & North Carolina Sea Grant

 - Rachel Taylor, UNC-Chapel Hill: The French Broad River: Leveraging river recreation to promote economic development